-$^{11}$ We refer to 'citizens' as the entire population entitled to vote in elections and 'voters' as those who, in political equilibrium, turn out to vote.
+11 We refer to 'citizens' as the entire population entitled to vote in elections and 'voters' as those who, in political equilibrium, turn out to vote.

-&lt;sup>12The notion of parties may be interchanged with individually running candidates.
+12 The notion of parties may be interchanged with individually running candidates.

-&lt;sup>13As in, e.g., Persson and Tabellini (2000), Besley and Persson (2011) and Bueno de Mesquita et al. (2003).
+13 As in, e.g., Persson and Tabellini (2000), Besley and Persson (2011) and Bueno de Mesquita et al. (2003).

-&lt;sup>14See, e.g., Riker and Ordeshook (1968) for a thorough discussion of the calculus of voting and of the importance of including a D-term.
-In addition to ethics and political allegiancs, they list affirming a partial preference, the satisfaction of deciding, and the satisfaction of affirming one's efficacy in the political system as key elements of D.
+$^{^{14}}$ See, e.g., Riker and Ordeshook (1968) for a thorough discussion of the calculus of voting and of the importance of including a D-term.
+In addition to ethics and political allegiances, they list affirming a partisan preference, the satisfaction of deciding, and the satisfaction of affirming one's efficacy in the political system as key elements of D.